Battle of the Boxes: Polycarbonate vs. ABS vs. PVC -Which material makes the best Electrical Enclosure?

 Impact Strength

-PC is also able to withstand more impact than ABS and PVC.
-This makes polycarbonate enclosures ideal for rugged, outdoor applications and high-traffic environments.
-PC has a notched izod impact strength of 12 ftlb/in.
-ABS has a notched izod impact strength of 4.0 ftlb/in.
-PVC has a notched izod impact strength of 10 ftlb/in.
+Polycarbonate is famously used for safety lenses, automotive headlights and bulletproof glass.
+So it should be no surprise that it can also withstand greater impacts than ABS and PVC.
+Polycarbonate has a notched izod impact strength of 12 ft-lb/in.
+ABS has a notched izod impact strength of 4 ft-lb/in.
+PVC has a notched izod impact strength of 10 ft-lb/in.
+This makes polycarbonate enclosures the ideal choice for rugged, outdoor applications and high-traffic environments.

 UV Resistance

-PC is rated at UL 746C f1.
-PVC isn’t measured that way, but also is used on lots of direct sunlight applications (Like windows).
-ABS is not.
+Polycarbonate and PVC both have relatively good UV resistance, making them suitable for outdoor electrical enclosures.
+Polycarbonate is rated at UL 746C f1.
+PVC isn’t measured the same way, but is used in direct sunlight applications (Like windows).
+ABS is not UV resistant and will quickly discolor and degrade in the sunlight.

 Flame Retardancy